Integrate a static website with Azure CDN

 If you no longer want to cache an object in Azure CDN, you can take one of the following steps:

 - Make the container private instead of public.
-For more information, see Manage anonymous read access to containers and blobs.
+For more information, see Remediate anonymous public read access to blob data (Azure Resource Manager deployments).

 - Disable or delete the CDN endpoint by using the Azure portal.